kjappelbaum/pyepal/docs/getting_started.rst

 Running an active learning experiment
 ---------------------------------------

-The `examples` directory contains a `Jupyter notebook with an example <https://github.com/kjappelbaum/pypal/blob/master/examples/test_pal.ipynb>`_ that can also be run on MyBinder.
+The `examples` directory contains a `Jupyter notebook with an example <https://github.com/kjappelbaum/pyepal/blob/master/examples/test_pal.ipynb>`_ that can also be run on MyBinder.

-If using a Gaussian process model built with :code:`sklearn` or :code:`GPy` we recommend using a pre-built class such as :py:class:`pypal.pal.pal_sklearn.PALSklearn`,  :py:class:`pypal.pal.pal_coregionalized.PALCoregionalized`,  :py:class:`pypal.pal.pal_gpy.PALGPy` and following the subsequent steps (for more details on which class to use see :ref:`Which class do i use?`):
+If using a Gaussian process model built with :code:`sklearn` or :code:`GPy` we recommend using a pre-built class such as :py:class:`pyepal.pal.pal_sklearn.PALSklearn`,  :py:class:`pyepal.pal.pal_coregionalized.PALCoregionalized`,  :py:class:`pyepal.pal.pal_gpy.PALGPy` and following the subsequent steps (for more details on which class to use see :ref:`Which class do i use?`):

 1. For each objective create a model (if using a coregionalized Gaussian process model, only one model needs to be created)

 2. Sample a few initial points from the design space.
-We provide the :py:meth:`pypal.pal.utils.get_maxmin_samples` or :py:meth:`pypal.pal.utils.get_kmeans_samples` utilities that can help with the sampling.
+We provide the :py:meth:`pyepal.pal.utils.get_maxmin_samples` or :py:meth:`pyepal.pal.utils.get_kmeans_samples` utilities that can help with the sampling.
 Our code assumes that :code:`X` is a :code:`np.array`.

     .. code-block:: python

-        from pypal import get_kmeans_samples, get_maxmin_samples
+        from pyepal import get_kmeans_samples, get_maxmin_samples

         # This selects the 10 points closest to the centroids of a k=10 means clustering
         indices = get_kmeans_samples(X, 10)